 Estate Tax Laws

 Recent changes to estate tax laws could warrant a review of your estate planning documents.
 As of 2018, the amount you can pass free of estate taxes is $11.2 million dollars.
 However, the new tax laws come with a built-in expiration date of December 31, 2025.
 While most individuals may not need to worry about exceeding this amount, it's important to remember that your combined estate consists of all of your real estate holdings, bank accounts, retirement accounts, business interests, and life insurance policies—which together—can add up quite significantly.
 For families looking to pass on their wealth to the next generation, it's imperative to ensure that appropriate backup estate tax provisions are used appropriately.
 For individuals with older estate plans, removing complicated estate tax provisions that could be further simplified due to recent estate tax rules can also be helpful.
 Estate taxes are continuously changing, and reviewing your plan to make sure it is structured properly will help you and your family avoid sudden surprises down the road.

-Make a Commitment to Protect Your Loved Ones in 2018
+Make a Commitment to Protect Your Loved Ones

-As you reflect on your loved ones and the time that you spent together over the holidays, make 2018 the year that you make sure your family is protected in the way that you want them to be protected.
+As you reflect on your loved ones and the time that you spent together over the holidays, make this the year that you make sure your family is protected in the way that you want them to be protected.
 Like many other areas in life, estate plans must be updated so that they can continue to provide the utmost protection for you and your family.
 If you need any assistance creating an estate plan or conducting a review of your existing estate plan, please contact our office at (919) 443-3035.